zainic/Humathics/README.md

 Create new game from scratch with java

 ### Note
-Run it with eclipse software
+Run it with eclipse IDE